RavenwoodSecuritySolutions/.github/profile/README.md

 ## CLIENTS

 Interested in joining Ravenwood protection?
-Contact us in-game in ^RavenwoodSecuritySolutions-RSS or on Discord during off-hours.
+Contact us in-game in ^Ravenwood-RSS or on Discord during off-hours.
 We will guarantee your safety and a consistent operation during your onboarding, despite any adverse factors.

 ## MEMBERS

 Looking to assist others?
 Perhaps seeking the solace and security of a well organized clan?
 You've come to the right place.
-To join RSS, please visit ^RavenwoodSecuritySolutions-RSS during a recruiting drive or contact us on Discord for a private session.
+To join RSS, please visit ^Ravenwood-RSS during a recruiting drive or contact us on Discord for a private session.
 Please note that compensation for services rendered is currently unsupported.
 We are working to resolve this.

 ## TECHNOLOGY